Brand building ‘good karma’; performance marketing reaps its benefits: Sandeep Walunj

 Building trust in the brand

-Sharing his thoughts on the genesis of the campaign, Sandeep Walunj, Group Chief Marketing Officer at Motilal Oswal Financial Services, said, “Motilal Oswal stands out due to the unique choices the brand has made.
-They were pioneers in the broking industry, offering personalised calls, sharing research, and advising clients.
-This approach allowed us to rely on quality rather than aggressive communication.
-However, while Motilal Oswal focused on substance, many competitors have prioritised sleek apps and social personas, often lacking in-depth research and advice.
-This trend has misled new investors into equating app aesthetics with investment success.
+Sharing his thoughts on the genesis of the campaign, Sandeep Walunj said, “Motilal Oswal stands out due to the unique choices the brand has made right since inception.
+They were pioneers in the professionalised broking industry, offering personalised advice, sharing research, and standing up for the interests of clients.
+However, while Motilal Oswal focused on substance over style, many competitors have positioned sleek apps and social personas as success drivers, often because they couldn't provide in-depth research and personalised advice.
+This trend has misled new investors into equating app aesthetics to potential investment success.
+The “Man from Motilal Oswal” campaign emphasises the brand’s commitment to research and advice as the keys to success; reinforcing the brand’s core values against the superficial narratives promoted by other brands.”

-When asked about the campaign's impact, Walunj said, “The campaign included a phone number where customers could seek limited investment advice for free, resulting in a high volume of calls and numerous investments.
+When asked about the campaign's impact, Walunj said, “The campaign popularised a phone number where customers could seek limited investment advice for free, resulting in a high volume of calls and numerous investments.
 The call centre has proven profitable, essentially paying for itself.
 This initiative has generated significant positivity, with many organic leads and increased traffic.
 Both distributors and customers are pleased to see the brand gaining media visibility.”

 A unique aspect where MOFSL stands out is its influencer marketing strategy.
 The company is working hard to ensure that some of its well-trained and researched employees become influencers doing organic PR for the brand and countering the misleading information about investing that often takes centre stage on Instagram and Facebook.
 MOSFL frequently collaborates with the top 50 influencers in the domain to maintain a connection with the youth.